The Department of English Language and Applied Linguistics uses the APA 7th (American Psychological Association) referencing style.

 Whenever you refer to another person's work in your own essay, dissertation or article you must acknowledge them and give full details of your source.
 You risk being accused of plagiarism if you fail to do so.

-For help with citing specific types of publication contact your subject librarian, details below.
+For help with citing specific types of publication contact your subject librarian.